EtoAndruwa/Lexer/README.md

 ![Screenshot](header.png)

-In general, it parses the `source.txt` and makes a lexical analysis of the source code written in Stasyan language.
-The output of the program is `symbol_table.txt`, where all tokens can be found.
-Moreover, it produces some additional debugging information and does error handling.
+In general, it parses the `Lexer/txt/source.txt` and makes a lexical analysis of the source code written in Stasyan language.
+The output of the program is `Lexer/txt/symbol_table.txt`, where all tokens can be found.
+Moreover, it produces some additional file `Lexer/log/log.txt` with debugging information and does error handling.

 ## What it can do?
 The last version can identify: